gvwilson/thirdbit/src/fiction/in-heck/index.md

 He grabbed Maddy's upper arms and rolled to the side, dragging her out of the chair into a heap on the floor beside him.
 She pushed him away,
-her eyes widening as she realized that she had control of her body again.
+her eyes widening as she realized that she had regained control of her body.
 They scrambled to their feet as another fireball burst out of Special Blazes' ruined shirt.

 One bot wrestled Thoughtful for the rifle.